 Prepared fresh with chopped tomatoes, onions, green peppers, and lime and lemon juice, conch salad is an island favorite.
 This salad is great to enjoy as a light (but still filling) lunch before heading to the beach for the afternoon.

 The best appetizer around town!
 These bite-sized balls are made with fresh conch that is mixed with finely diced peppers and onions, battered with flour, and then deep-fried.
 Conch fritters usually come with a side of hot sauce.

 Cracked conch is deep-fried conch served with fries (and sometimes rice), and a spicy dipping sauce.
 Although it looks a bit like deep-fried calamari, cracked conch has a lot more flavor—and is the perfect afternoon snack to go with a local Sands beer.

 Great for lunch or dinner!
 A cracked conch sandwich is made from deep-fried conch, layered with lettuce, onions, and spicy mayo.
 Pair an ice-cold Kalik (local Bahamain beer) with your sandwich, and that’s a meal made in paradise.

 These are just a couple of ways conch is served at restaurants around The Bahamas.
 Other popular conch dishes include creamy conch chowder, conch burgers, and conch gumbo.
 You can’t say you’ve had true Bahamian fare until you’ve had conch—and there’s no shortage around the island, so eat as much as you want!

 Have you tried conch?
 If so, which tasty dish did you try?
-Share your favorite photo of you eating local conch in and around Nassau Paradise Island with us.
-Tag us @Nassau_Bahamas on Twitter, hashtag us on Instagram with #NassauParadiseIsland, or submit your photos to us on Facebook.
+Share your favorite photo of you eating local conch in and around Nassau Paradise Island with us on Twitter, Facebook, or Instagram using the hashtag #InstaParadise.